ChooseImage/inquire-glider/README.md

 5. Click on any of those links to open our story with 3D sketches in the background and some child-friendly info answering the question you've asked, along with a window showing our mascot giving a short lesson. (from 3:52)
 6. Go back and forth to browse different pages

+### Some quirks

+- Needs ~3min to load our 3D character on the bottom left, so we decided to show the story links first when our three.js sketches are ready

 ## How can I edit this code?

 There are several ways of editing your application.